peteroupc/peteroupc.github.io/morealg.md

 <a id=Sampling_Distributions_Using_Incomplete_Information_Omitted_Algorithms></a>
 ### Sampling Distributions Using Incomplete Information: Omitted Algorithms

 **Algorithm 2.** Suppose there is an _oracle_ that produces independent random real numbers whose expected value ("long-run average") is a known or unknown mean.
-The goal is now to produce non-negative random variates whose expected value is the mean of _f_(_X_), where _X_ is a number produced by the oracle.
+The goal is now to produce nonnegative random variates whose expected value is the mean of _f_(_X_), where _X_ is a number produced by the oracle.
 This is possible whenever&mdash;

 - _f_ has a finite lower bound and a finite upper bound on its domain, and
 - the mean of _f_(_X_) is not less than _&delta;_, where _&delta;_ is a known rational number greater than 0.